 Head: Brown Mini Sculpin Helmet

 Confluence Beer Pairing: Summer is camp time and a good camp beer is indispensable.
-We’ve been enjoying it for a long while but might have taken it for granted amongst the hoards of great hoppy Northwest beers.
-Let’s hear it for Georgetown’s Lucille IPA as one of the most drinkable beers around.
+We've been enjoying this one for a long while but might have taken it for granted amongst the hoards of great hoppy Northwest beers out there.
+Let's hear it for Georgetown's Lucille IPA as one of the most drinkable beers around.